tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/regex/regex.md

 **Other**

 Additionally, there is a special metacharacter \b which matches the boundary between a word and a non-word character.
 It's most useful in capturing entire words (for example by using the pattern \w+\b).

+### Character Class Subtraction

+The character class `[a-z-[aeiuo]]` matches a single letter that is not a vowel.
+In other words: it matches a single consonant.
+Without character class subtraction or intersection, the only way to do this is to list all consonants: `[b-df-hj-np-tv-z]`.

 ## Capture Groups `()`